DansDesigns/merlin-browser/README.md

 which replaces the application files in place and leaves the virtualenv, settings, bookmarks and history alone.

-`version.txt` holds the version number and nothing else.
-Everything that shows a version reads it from there, so there is one place to change it.

 ## Licence

 Merlin's own code is available under the GPLv3, which is required by its use of